dashxhq/dashx-ios/CONTRIBUTING.md

    git commit -m "Bump version to x.x.x"
    ```
 5. Tag and push: `git tag x.x.x && git push origin main --tags`
-6. Publish to CocoaPods trunk: `pod trunk push DashX.podspec`

-SPM consumers get the new version automatically when they update their package pin.
+SPM and CocoaPods consumers both pick the new version up from the git tag — no trunk push needed.

 CI runs `xcodebuild` for the `DashX` and `DashXFirebase` schemes on pushes and pull requests to `main`.